mcclatchy/design/content/saratoga/grid.md

 We've added a number of utility classes to help set design rules for specific elements directly in the templates that only apply on multi-column layouts.

-**.first-column**,
-**.second-column**,
-**.third-column**

-These will each force an element to start in the corrseponding column.

 **.two-rows**

 This will force an element to span two rows.

 **.two-columns**

-This will force an element to span two columns and negates a specific column to protect the design.
+This will force an element to span two columns.

 **.three-columns**

-These will force an element to span three columns and negates a specific column to protect the design.
+These will force an element to span three columns.

 #### Example
 <div class="example grid">